 Top customer service challenges and expert advice on how to solve them

-You don’t know the answer to a query
+1. Your reps don’t know the answer to a query

 While it’s okay to not know an answer, it’s not okay to be dishonest or mislead a customer.Don Crawley, IT customer service expert

-You may be tempted to make up an answer when a customer throws up an unexpected question, but customers can sniff out fakes quickly.
+Agents may be tempted to make up an answer when a customer throws up an unexpected question, but customers can sniff out fakes quickly.
 It makes them feel disrespected.

-You have to put the customer on hold or transfer the call
+2. Having to put the customer on hold or transfer the call

 So, what’s the best way to handle this customer service challenge?
 Let’s look at two different scenarios.